Track and Field Statistics in Philippines Sports

 July 30, 2013

-It helped all parties, particularly the athletes, focus on the task at hand and not create un-achievable expectations that would add pressure to the athlete and the coach.
+It helped all parties, particularly the athletes, focus on the task without creating unachievable expectations that would pressure the athlete and the coach.

 Above all, managing expectations requires trust and a good working relationship between the government as the funding agency and the NSA as the responsible party for the results.